pulibrary/rdss-handbook/meetings.md

 ### Other norms

-A work cycle planning meeting similar to the above-described format takes place at the same time on Mondays during the second week of the work cycle, to review tickets that are on the board that may warrant reorganization, that are off in terms of their GitHub estimate, and any issues that have been generated as a result of unplanned work (that is, work that came up or were escalated in priority due to needs from stakeholders, users, and/or Leadership within the last week).
+A work cycle planning meeting similar to the above-described format takes place in the same timeslot during the second week of the work cycle, to review tickets that are on the board that may warrant reorganization and address any issues that have been generated as a result of unplanned work (that is, work that came up or was escalated in priority due to needs from stakeholders, users, and/or Leadership within the last week).

 ## Daily Check-ins